Chart Color Schemes

 Taylors Hill is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Taylors Hill's population shows high cultural diversity, with 37.2% born overseas and 47.6% speaking a language other than English at home.
-Christianity is the predominant religion in Taylors Hill, accounting for 59.3% of its population.
-Notably, the 'Other' religious category comprises 3.4%, compared to Greater Melbourne's 5.6%.
+Taylors Hill has a high level of cultural diversity, with 37.2% of its population born overseas and 47.6% speaking a language other than English at home.
+Christianity is the predominant religion in Taylors Hill, accounting for 59.3% of the population.
+However, the most significant overrepresentation is seen in the 'Other' category, which comprises 3.4% of the population compared to 5.6% across Greater Melbourne.

 Frequently Asked Questions - Diversity